Miles & Miles 3:450:00 / 3:45

-Danny Thompson released his 2nd single from the Miles & Miles album to European radio in September 2017.
-The single is available now digitally and part of the Miles & Miles album that is available for download here.
+Danny Thompson released his 4th single from the Miles & Miles album to Canadian radio in February 2018.
+Last is the next single released and is available now digitally and part of the Miles & Miles album that is available for download here.

-Please feel free to explore the band's website and get to know the very talented family members of the Thompson Band – Danny Thompson - Jordan Thompson, and Danielle Thompson.
+Please feel free to explore the band's website and get to know the very talented family members of the Thompson Band – Danny Thompson - Jordan Thompson, Danielle Thompson, Sharon Thompson and Devon Turnbull.

-This summer, the Thompson's were asked to participate in many of Canada’s biggest events, and they look forward to doing it all again next year.
+This summer, the Danny Thompson Band were asked to participate in many of Canada’s biggest events, and they look forward to doing it all again next year.

 More great news….
 Danny received a Nomination for “2016 Best New Country Artist” and nominated for 2017 AC NEW ARTIST OF THE YEAR by New Music Weekly Magazine in Nashville.

-Please visit our music page and check out “Walk The Line” by Danny Thompson Band
+Please visit our music page and check out LAST by The Danny Thompson Band

 Although Danny Thompson has been riding high following a prestigious nomination as Best New Country Artist by New Music Weekly in Nashville for the single Miles & Miles, in 2016 and Best New AC/Hot AC Artist in 2017.
 He’s no newcomer to the music scene.
 Danny has been writing and performing for more than four decades.
 After working with the group Contraband on the Belaire record label under the direction of Bob Cousins back in the eighties, he joined Lenny Wilde’s Shotgun Record label.
 That’s also when every song on Danny’s first album, Rockin’ Myself to Sleep, made onto the charts.
 One cut in particular, Small Town Blues was played on stations across Europe including the BBC for more than 26 straight weeks.
 Miles & Miles is a tribute to Thompson’s son Jamie.
 The young trucker died tragically in an accident involving his rig, just before Christmas of 2012.
 He was just 33-years-old.